homedork-se2/Mocked-client/README.md

 Language used is Java for both clients to make the transition into real system eaasier.

-Owners are Fanny Söderlund, Malek Alabed, Nishat Jahan, Suzanne Zomer
+Owners are Fanny Söderlund, Malek Alabed, Nishat Jahan, Suzanne Zomer, Ismail Eyamba